erlef/security-wg/docs/secure_coding_and_deployment_hardening/sensitive_data.md

 ## ETS tables

-ETS tables can be declared as ‘private’, preventing the table from being read by other processes and from being written to crash dump.
-Such tables are also not visible in ‘observer’.
+ETS tables can be declared as ‘private’, preventing the table from being read by other processes, such as remote shell sessions.
+Private tables are also not visible in ‘observer’.

 ## Processes